Pelagius of Córdoba: Narrative

 There are three accounts of Pelagius.
 The earliest, The Martyrdom/Passion of St Pelagius was written by one Raguel, a priest of Córdoba.
 The second is an account retold in verse by Hrotsvitha of Gandersheim; and the third is a Mozarabic liturgy from about 967 when his body was recovered and brought to Toledo (his relics were later deposited in Oviedo Cathedral).

 Pelagius was left by his uncle at the age of ten as a hostage with the Caliph Abd-ar-Rahman III of al-Andalus, in trade for a clerical relative previously captured by the Moors, the bishop Hermoygius.
 The exchange never occurred, and Pelagius remained a captive for three years.
 According to the testimony of other prisoners, his courage and faith was such that the Caliph was impressed with him when he had attained the age of 13.
 The Caliph offered him his freedom if Pelagius converted to Islam.
 The boy, having remained a pious Christian, refused the Caliph's offer.

-The original story recounts how the beauty of the boy subjected him to the homosexual desire of the caliph.
-The emphasis on his beauty by early Christian choirs suggests an awareness on the part of the Christians themselves of the dangers of such attractions, and has prompted modern observers to remark, "That liturgy... focuses as intently on Pelagius' beauty as did the caliph."

 His beauty was such that the Caliph fell in love with him when he had attained the age of 13.
 The boy, having remained a pious Christian, refused the Caliph's advances, striking the monarch and insulting him.
 Enraged, Abd-ar-Rahman had the boy tortured for six hours and then dismembered.
 Other accounts have him being shot from a catapult over the city walls, with the Caliph expecting his body to be dashed on the rocks of the river.
 When Pelagius emerged from this harsh sentence unharmed, he was then decapitated.
 The various accounts uphold his refusal to fulfil the Caliph's wishes.

 Pelagius was later enshrined as a Christian martyr and canonized as "Saint Pelagius."
-His observation is celebrated on 26 June.
+His commemoration is celebrated on 26 June.
 The cult of Saint Pelagius is thought to have provided spiritual energy for centuries to the Reconquista (the Christian reconquest of Spain), and is seen by some modern scholars as part of a pattern of portraying Islamic morality as inferior to other moral codes.